yelusaleng/SAN_and_HDU-Net/README.md

 ### Evaluation in Command Line
 1. For SAN:
     I provide a well-trained model weight `best_model_for_SAN.pth`.
-    You can download the weight via <https://drive.google.com/file/d/1Qbn3kCxwMA7r-VQ0mpnXaI1tKKetPn7n/view?usp=sharing>, and put it into the subdir `/SAN/`.
+    You can download the weights via <https://drive.google.com/file/d/1Qbn3kCxwMA7r-VQ0mpnXaI1tKKetPn7n/view?usp=sharing>, and put it into the subdir `/SAN/`.
     You can use it to generate dataset based on other datasets like COCO, etc. I have converted the multi-label annotations "train2017" in COCO to binary mask.
 I are hesitating to upload the dataset since it is too large.
     After running the following codes, you should change the path of dataset in `options_GAN.py`.
     Note that the well-trained weight only accept binary mask.